NoahMaizels/social-reposter/README.md

-Simple program for reposting Twitter posts to a list of Telegram target chats, and optionally forwarding from those target chats to a second list target chats (for example, sending first to several announcement channels, and then forwarding to several group chats).
+Simple program for reposting Twitter posts to a list of Telegram target channels `TARGET_CHATS` (not group chats, channels), and optionally forwarding from those target channels to a second list target group chats `FORWARDING_IDS` (for example, sending first to several announcement channels, and then forwarding to several group chats).

+All messages posted by others in `TARGET_CHATS` will ALSO be forwarded to all `FORWARDING_IDS` chats.

+If you would like for the bot to forward messages from a channel, but not send Twitter updates from that channel, add that channel to the `FORWARDING_ONLY` env variable of comma separated values.

 To set up your own Telegram bot, add it to a Telegram chat and get the chat_id.
 Add all necessary env variables in a .env file or otherwise.
 It gets all recent (the last 20) tweets and saves in local memory.

 # Environment variables